bkapolicefund/server-security/README.md

 Go to the root directory for your 'solana-validator' user like /home/sol and apply the command any time that you add files to this set of directories as follows:

     chmod -R a=,ug=rw /home/sol

+Shut down login rights for the 'solana-validator' user.
+If for example this username is 'sol' then you would turn off this user's login by the command as follows:

+    usermod --lock sol

 SOFTWARE SECURITY